February 1, 2023 -

 In 1986, Stuart A. Gertman succeeded Rabbi Lelyveld as Senior Rabbi of Anshe Chesed followed by Rabbi David Gelfand.
 During Rabbi Gelfand’s tenure, he served as president of the Cleveland Board of Rabbis, national officer of the Interfaith Alliance and of the Cleveland Jewish Federation.
 He had a strong interest and commitment to social action and interfaith activities and increased the programming of the synagogue.
 His tenure included the 150th anniversary of the congregation.
 After nine years of service, he was succeeded by Rabbi Lee T. Bycel and later Rabbi Howard Ruben.

 In 2010, Robert A. Nosanchuk (second from left) joined Anshe Chesed as its Senior Rabbi, having previously served as Senior Rabbi of the Northern Virginia Hebrew Congregation in Reston, VA.
 Rabbi Nosanchuk was installed in December of 2010 in a ceremony presided by the leading rabbi of the Reform movement, David H. Ellenson, President of the Hebrew Union College – Jewish Institute of Religion.
-Rabbi Nosanchuk serves as Vice-Chair of the Reform Movement’s Commission on Lifelong Jewish learning, and has worked closely with his clergy colleagues and our staff to develop new lifelong learning seminars, worship programs, Shabbat retreats, Israel trips, and Hineni, a flexible new engagement program for teenagers at our synagogue after their B’nai Mitzvah.
+Rabbi Nosanchuk serves as Vice-Chair of the Reform Movement’s Commission on Lifelong Jewish learning, and has worked closely with his clergy colleagues and our staff to develop new lifelong learning seminars, worship programs, Shabbat retreats, Israel trips, and Hineni, our independent study program for students in 7–12 grade whom Monday evenings don’t work.
 He now leads a clergy team that includes Rabbi Joshua Caruso, Cantor Vladimir Lapin, Associate Rabbi Elle Muhlbaum.
-Also part of the Fairmount Temple clergy is Cantor Laureate Sarah Sager who is 2022 was honored for her 40+ years with Fairmount Temple and continues to serve congregants in a variety of ways.
+Also part of the Fairmount Temple clergy is Cantor Laureate Sarah Sager who in 2022 was honored for her 40+ years with Fairmount Temple and continues to serve congregants in a variety of ways.

 Anshe Chesed is a founding institution of Greater Cleveland Congregations, a multi-faith coalition involving more than forty synagogues, churches and mosques, organizing to improve life in the region.
 Our clergy leaders continue to study in areas of their interest, and work collaboratively together to serve the pastoral, educational and liturgical needs of our community, and to foster an environment where all feel welcome, and engaged in the life of our historic community.